janzgraggen/ode_solver_tool/README.md

 - `linear_system_solver`: Choose from `"GaussianElimination"` or `"LU"`.
 - **Linear RHS**:
   - `rhs_system`: Define the system matrix A and vector b such that $$ f = A y + b $$

+  > Note: If rha_is_linear is set to true, a right hand side (rhs) system has to be provided.
+(As opposed to setting the function via function definition).
+  If a Linear function is desired to be computed with rootfinding rather than linear system solving, `rhs_is_linear` is set to false, the function is passed as above (cf. function configuration) and nonlinear settings apply.

 - **Nonlinear RHS**:
   - `tolerance`: Convergence tolerance for iterative methods.
   - `max_iterations`: Maximum number of iterations.